20jasper/type-challenges/src/easy/pick/pick.md

 	[Key in Union]: Type[Key]
 }
 ```
+At this point, `MyPick` is not typesafe—it accepts any and all properties in `Union`.
 In the case a property doesn't exist in the `Type` passed to `MyPick`, it will be on the new object type with a value of `unknown`

 ```ts
 type NewChair = MyPick<Chair, 'color' | 'isComfortable' | 'invalid'>